 “We are proud to honor Mike’s devotion to the NWTF mission and his contributions as an NWTF volunteer,” NWTF CEO Becky Humphries said.
 “His selflessness shines in all that he does for others.”

-Roger M. Latham Sportsman Wild Turkey Service awards are given to NWTF members who have made significant contributions to wild turkey conservation but are not employed as professional wildlife managers.
+The NWTF presents Roger M. Latham Sportsman Wild Turkey Service awards to members who are not employed as professional wildlife managers but have made significant contributions to wild turkey conservation.

 About the National Wild Turkey Federation

 When the National Wild Turkey Federation was founded in 1973, there were about 1.3 million wild turkeys in North America.
-After decades of work, that number hit an historic high of almost 7 million turkeys.
+After decades of work, that number hit a historic high of almost 7 million turkeys.
 To succeed, the NWTF stood behind science-based conservation and hunters' rights.
-The NWTF Save the Habitat.
-Save the Hunt. initiative is a charge that mobilizes science, fundraising and devoted volunteers to raise $1.2 billion to conserve and enhance more than 4 million acres of essential wildlife habitat, recruit at least 1.5 million hunters and open access to 500,000 acres for hunting.
+Today, the NWTF is focused on the future of hunting and conservation through its Save the Habitat.
+Save the Hunt. initiative – a charge that mobilizes science, fundraising and devoted volunteers to conserve or enhance more than 4 million acres of essential wildlife habitat, recruit at least 1.5 million hunters and open access to 500,000 acres for hunting.
 For more information, visit NWTF.org.